The Common Data Model

 A unified shape where data integrations can combine existing enterprise data with other sources and use that data holistically to develop apps or derive insights.

-Ability to extend the schema and CDM entities to tailor the CDM to your organization.
+Ability to extend the schema and CDM standard entities to tailor the CDM to your organization.

-You can use the CDM to create data repositories that match the schema, and you can also transform your existing data into the CDM schema.
+You can use the CDM to create data repositories that use the CDM metadata system, and you can also transform your existing data into the CDM standard schema.
 Either way, the efficiency that you get from standardization can expedite and streamline whatever you do next with your data.

 Who uses the Common Data Model?